 What are the most common resume mistakes to avoid?

-Answer: The top 3 are: 1) Typos/Grammar errors (signals carelessness), 2) Generic, untailored content (fails ATS), and 3) Listing duties instead of achievements (fails to prove value).
-This article covers all 10+ most common resume mistakes and how to fix them.
+Answer: The top 3 are: 1) Typos and grammar errors (signals carelessness), 2) Generic, untailored content (fails ATS), and 3) Listing duties instead of achievements (fails to prove value).

 How can I check my resume for common mistakes?

-Answer: Use a multi-step process: 1) Read it backwards for spelling, 2) Use text-to-speech for grammar, 3) Copy-paste into Notepad for ATS formatting check, 4) Ask a trusted colleague to review, or 5) Use an automated tool like our AI Resume Builder's audit feature.
+Answer: Use a multi-step process: 1) Read it backwards for spelling, 2) Use text-to-speech for grammar, 3) Copy-paste into Notepad for ATS formatting check, 4) Ask a trusted colleague to review.

 What are common ATS resume mistakes?

-Answer: ATS-specific mistakes include: using headers/footers for critical info, graphics/icons, complex columns/tables, uncommon fonts, and saving as an image PDF.
-All prevent the ATS from reading your content correctly.
+Answer: ATS-specific mistakes include: using headers or footers for critical information, graphics or icons, complex columns or tables, uncommon fonts, and saving as an image PDF.
+These prevent the ATS from reading your content correctly.

 Is a 2-page resume a mistake?

 Answer: Not necessarily.
 For those with 10+ years of relevant experience, two pages are acceptable.
-The mistake is unnecessary length (wordiness, irrelevant old jobs) or insufficient lengthresume length guide.
+The mistake is unnecessary length or insufficient length.

-What is the #1 resume mistake recruiters hate?
+What is the number one resume mistake recruiters hate?

-Answer: While subjective, recruiters consistently rank typos and grammatical errors as the most frustrating and disqualifying mistake, as it's easily preventable and reflects poorly on a candidate's professionalism.
+Answer: While subjective, recruiters consistently rank typos and grammatical errors as the most frustrating and disqualifying mistake, as it is easily preventable and reflects poorly on a candidate's professionalism.

 Final Checklist: Have You Eliminated These Mistakes?

-- ✓ Spelling & Grammar: Zero typos.
-Checked via read-aloud and/or AI tool.
+- Spelling and Grammar: Zero typos.
+Checked via read-aloud.

-- ✓ No Photo: Headshot removed (for US/UK/CA applications).
+- No Photo: Headshot removed (for US, UK, and Canada applications).

-- ✓ Simple Format: Single-column, standard font, no graphics/icons/tables.
+- Simple Format: Single-column, standard font, no graphics, icons, or tables.

-- ✓ Professional Contact: Simple email, correct phone, LinkedIn link.
+- Professional Contact: Simple email, correct phone number, LinkedIn link.

-- ✓ Correct File: Saved as text-based PDF with professional filename.
+- Correct File: Saved as a text-based PDF with a professional filename.